jdillon/grrrowl/README.md

 Support for Growl Notifications.

-This code comes directly from [Intellij IDEA Community Edition](http://www.jetbrains.org/display/IJOS/Home).
+This code comes from [Intellij IDEA Community Edition](http://www.jetbrains.org/display/IJOS/Home) and has been massaged slightly.

 Building
 --------